-Combining technical expertise with an in-depth knowledge of WordPress, Box UK’s developers designed and built an ecosystem to support the Pharmaceutical Journal’s subscription-based model, while the involvement of User Experience and Design (UX&D) consultants from the outset ensured all content is easy to search, find and consume.
+Box UK’s developers used enterprise WordPress hosting platform WP Engine to build an ecosystem that would support the PJ’s subscription-based model, while the involvement of User Experience and Design (UX&D) consultants from the outset ensured all content is easy to search, find and consume.

 The PJ now has a powerful platform that supports the key aims of its users and of the business – and with full control over their future development roadmap, they’re well-placed to continue to evolve their digital strategy to deliver further value through the platform.